 Flush Door Shutters means forming a continuous surface.
-As the name suggests, Flush door shutters ‘flushes’ or ‘blends’ with the wall & adds a look of continuity to the wall.
+It ‘flushes’ or ‘blends’ with the wall and embellishes a look of longevity to the wall.
 Flush doors are the most economical choice of builders because of their durability, dimensional accuracy, as well as freedom from warps & de- lamination when subjected to atmospheric changes.

 Test Method: IS: 2202

-This test helps in determining the resistance to steam, Dimensions, Water absorption, Resistance to Crack ,Density variation, Swelling in water ,Adhesion of plies, Moisture, Resistance to stains, Resistance to water, Tensile strength, Screw withdrawal strength, Resistance to Cigarette burn, Modulus of rupture, Tensile strength perpendicular to surface, Tensile strength perpendicular to surface after ageing, Abrasion resistance, Strength, Swelling due to surface absorption
+This test helps in determining the resistance to steam, Dimensions, Water absorption, Resistance to Crack ,Density variation, Swelling in water ,Adhesion of plies, Moisture, Swelling due to surface absorption, Resistance to stains, Resistance to water, Cigarette burn, Tensile strength, Screw withdrawal strength, Modulus of rupture, Abrasion resistance, Strength

 Test Method: IS: 12823

 MDF does not contain knots or rings, making it more uniform than natural woods during cutting and in service.
-Medium-density fiberboard (MDF) is an engineered wood product formed by breaking down hardwood or softwood residuals into wood fibers, often in a defibrator, combining it with wax and a resin binder, and forming panels by applying high temperature and pressure.
+Medium-density fiberboard is an engineered wood product formed by breaking down hard or softwood residuals and mixing it with a resin binder and wax, and exposing the resultant formation to high temperature and pressure.
 MDF is denser than plywood.